sanjaikumarv/interview-preparation-docs/React-js.md

    - Only Call Hooks from React Functions

 ## What is lazy loading in React?
 How is it implemented?
-  - Used to load a component only when it's rendered.
+  - Used to load a component only when needed.
-  - The import() function returns a Promise, so the component is only loaded when needed.
   - Loading component wrapped in the suspense component
   - Suspense is handle loading state when the component load complete.
   - Works well with React Router for route-based lazy loading.